-Graduands from Scotland, China, Nigeria, Germany and the USA, to name just a few countries, received their academic awards in the Younger Hall on Thursday 7 and Friday 8 December.
+Graduates from 80 different countries including Scotland, China, Nigeria, Germany and the USA, to name just a few, received their academic awards in the Younger Hall on Thursday 6 and Friday 7 December.

 Following the ceremonies, new graduates braved the cold winter wind and celebrated their achievements in St Salvator’s Quad with friends and family.

 Joining the new graduates were members of staff from across the University celebrating as new Professors, Masters and Doctors.

 Among those celebrating was Chaplaincy secretary Mary Stevens, who completed her PhD, graduating on Thursday 6 December.
 Mary has another achievement as the print unit proudly declared her PhD the longest title they had ever printed: ‘Theology of the Consecrated Life in the Apostolic Exhortation Redemptionis Donum of Pope John Paul II, with Particular Reference to the Theological Anthropology, Soteriology and Sanjuanist Spirituality of the Author’.